2024 Namibian general election: Electoral system

 The President of Namibia is elected using the two-round system; if no candidate receives more than 50% in the first round of voting, a run-off will be held.
 No previous presidential votes in Namibia have gone to a second round.

 The 104 members of the National Assembly consist of 96 elected members and eight (non-voting) members appointed by the president.
 The 96 elected members are elected by closed list proportional representation from one nationwide constituency.
 Seats are allocated using the largest remainder method.

 Presidential candidates

 As president Geingob was ineligible for re-election after having served two consecutive terms, he selected deputy prime minister Netumbo Nandi-Ndaitwah to run for president as a candidate of his party, the South West Africa People's Organisation (SWAPO), of which she was also vice-president, in 2023.
 Upon Geingob's death, she was appointed vice president by president Mbumba.
-She became the first female president of Namibia.
+She became the first female vice-president of Namibia.

 Fourteen others were also running for president in the election.
 These included 2019 presidential candidate Panduleni Itula of the Independent Patriots for Change (IPC), the main opposition candidate, Popular Democratic Movement (PDM) leader McHenry Venaani, former deputy minister Bernadus Swartbooi of the Landless People's Movement (LPM), and former Windhoek mayor Job Amupanda of Affirmative Repositioning (AR).